I've always held a job working in a tattoo shop as a body piercer (on the side).

 Lettering as a Tattoo Compliment

-Lettering tattoos are often used as a compliment to an already existing tattoo or a future tattoo.
+These tattoos are often used as a compliment to an already existing tattoo or a future tattoo.
 In this case, make sure that that you have the words, font, size, language, and everything else 100% decided upon before getting it tattooed in or around another tattoo.

-Mistakes can be costly to correct, so to prevent them, have everything planned out before hand.
+Mistakes can be costly to correct, so to prevent them, have everything planned out beforehand.

-Common placement ideas for lettering tattoos include:
+Common placement ideas for these tattoos include: